lawrencela/research_technical_writing/README.md

       - Journal of Language Modelling
       - Year: 2024

-2. Copy control and partial raising at syntax-semantics-discourse interfaces
+2. Copy Control and Partial Raising at Syntax-semantics-discourse Interfaces
       - Proceedings of International LFG Conference
       - Year: 2023